 If you’re fishing in daylight, having a good pair of sunglasses is vital, as this will reduce the glare on the water, as well as protect your eyes from harmful UV light.
 And if it's raining, you'll need plenty of waterproofs.

-You may also find that you need a good set of pliers to help you remove hooks by crushing the barb, help you cut line, tighten knots, or anything else you might come across.
+You may also find that you need a good set of fishing pliers to help you remove hooks by crushing the barb, help you cut line, tighten knots, or anything else you might come across.

-Once you start getting more into the sport and want to get deeper into the action, than fishing from the shore or dock, you might find yourself wanting other accessories, such as waders (or dedicated fishing shoes), a float tube, kayak, or even some electronic gadgets to improve your catch rate.
+Once you start getting more into the sport and want to get deeper into the action, than fishing from the shore or dock, you might find yourself wanting other accessories, such as waders (or dedicated fishing shoes), a float tube, fishing kayak, or even some electronic gadgets to improve your catch rate.

 When Is The Best Time To Fish (in each season)?